Corporate Governance

 Supervisory Board report

 Coolblue is an organization that is known for its focus on customer satisfaction and unconventionality.
-It is reflected in how the company goes about internal and external developments and challenges, like new propositions, the energy market, labor market, consumer behavior, and many others.
+This is reflected in how the company goes about internal and external developments and challenges, like new propositions, the energy market, labor market, consumer behavior, and many others.
 To match this approach, we as members of its Supervisory Board (installed at Mondhoekie B.V. level) also have to adopt the flexible mentality that characterizes Coolblue.
 This proves an interesting and challenging assignment, which we gladly take on.

 Activities of the Supervisory Board

-In 2022, we had 5 official meetings with the Coolblue Management Board.
+In 2025, we had 4 official meetings with the Coolblue Management Board.
 Of course, we also had frequent interactions in between.
 During these meetings, we discussed recurring topics such as customer satisfaction (NPS), strategy, market developments, and financial and operational results.

 Audit Committee